mrguisher/turn-timer/README.md

 ## Introduction

-TURN TIMER is a web application created to refine the gameplay of board games.
+TURN TIMER is a web application created to refine the board games gameplay, use Firebase as backend.

 app url: https://www.mateuszpeciak.pl/turn-timer